guwenyu1996/Leetcode/notes.md

 Time complexity: $O(n^2) $,  space complexity: $ O(n^2) $

+#### 006 Zigzag conversion

+初始想法：结果存入```List<List<Character>>```, iterate through the string from left to right, use mode to computer which row to put, index % (2*(row-1)), if result is smaller than rownumber, 下降序列，if larger than rownumber, 上升序列，row =row - result.

+corner case: rownumber = 1, mode 模的数为0，需要单独if 判断

+**Solution 1**: improved left to right pass

+Use ```List<StringBuilder>``` rather than nested list.
+Use a row pointer, and move the point up or down instead of calculation.
+When the pointer at the beginning or end of array, change direction.

+Corner case: if rownumber = 1, just return the string

+Tricks: 1. use stringBuilder to concat, append string/char/chararray/stringbuilder

+2. The size of list, is the min(rownumber, string.length())

+Time complexity: $ O(n) $, space complexity: $ O(n) $

+#### 012 Integer to Roman

+**Solution 1**: greedy

+Use two arrays to store symbols and their represented values in order, from largest to smallest.
+Look for largest symbol that can fit into it, and then subtract that value, then look for largest symbol can represent the left.

+Time complexity: $O(1) $, cause loop over the finite array.

 #### 013 Roman to Integer

 **Solution 1**: from left to right pass